 I am focused on the long-term relationship with clients.
 We are here in the beginning and throughout the building process.
 When a client takes occupancy that is not the end of the relationship — we are always available to clients as a resource.

 Ryan creates efficient environments for healing for healthcare facilities.
 He does so with empathy for what the patient is experiencing and a knowledge of the latest industry trends and accreditations, while staying grounded in evidence-based design.
-Ryan is EDAC and LEED Accredited, a member of ASHE, and a Candidate with the American College of Healthcare Architects.
+Ryan is EDAC and LEED Accredited, a member of ASHE, and holds a board certificate from the American College of Healthcare Architects (ACHA).
 By staying involved in the industry this way, Ryan can bring clients the best practices in healthcare architecture out there.

 Angie Wilson, AIA, LEED APArchitect